Ancient furniture: China

-In the Ming dynasty, mainly in southern China, bamboo was used to make furniture that would be used outside.
-This was done primarily in Southern China.
-The bamboo would be made by growing the plant in a prepared sheath.
-Bamboo was a highly valued material in Ancient China, and other woods would be carved to look like it.
-Furniture could also be made from dense hardwoods and softwoods.
-Most wooden furniture in Ancient China was lacquered.
+Bamboo was a highly valued material in ancient China, and other woods would be carved to look like it.
+In the Ming dynasty, mainly in southern China, bamboo was used to make furniture that would be used outside; the bamboo would be made by growing the plant in a prepared sheath.
+Furniture could also be made from dense hardwoods (known collectively as "rosewood" (紅木, literally "red wood") (紅木Hóngmù)) and softwoods.
+Most wooden furniture in ancient China was lacquered.
 Joinery was also common in ancient Chinese and Indian furniture.
 Mortise and tenon joints were very common in Chinese furniture.
-The huchaung was a consolable folding chair.
+The huchaung was a consolable folding chair that appeared by the latter part of the Han dynasty.

 Screens were introduced to China in the Shang dynasty and Western Zhou dynasty.
 As time went on carpentry and woodworking techniques developed.
 Carpenters such as Lu Ban contributed greatly to this development.
-These new techniques being commonly used in the Warring States period and the Spring and Autumn Period.
+These new techniques being commonly used in the Warring States period and the Spring and Autumn period.
 The mortise and tennon joint was developed in the Warring States period.